frankschoeman/Godot-ComicShader/README.md

 To be implemented:
 - Half-tone texture option for gradients
-- Seperate textures/colors input for light and dark with accurate colors.
 - Code optimization since the groundwork is made in Godot's visual editor
 - More options and parameters